ArieHein/terraform-train/azure/TF1/readme.md

 Interpolation is the main reason you can declare resources anywhere in the script even if not in the order of creation.
 The Provider is where the brains is in terms of the order of execution to create and destroy resources.

-When Terraform is executed, it scans all the files and then creates a resource graph based on the providers, interpolations and usage of **depends_on** to decide how to run the requests in the right order and also to remove the resources if needed.
-For additional information, view: <https://www.terraform.io/internals/graph>
+When Terraform code is executed, it scans all the files and then creates a resource graph based on the providers, interpolations and usage of **depends_on** to decide how to run the requests in the right order and also to remove the resources if needed.
+For additional information, view: <https://developer.hashicorp.com/terraform/internals/graph>

 As mentioned, a Web App needs to be connected to a Service Plan.
 This implies that the Service Plan needs to be created beforehand.
 But even if we see in the code that the Web App appears before the Service Plan, when the script is executed, they will be created or destroyed in the right order.